TransparentSelf/transparentself.github.io/_posts/2022-05-03-Karriverzum.md

 <br />

 ## Core Problem
-Let's say you are planning to leave human resources and start a career in Product Design.
-This may certainly sounds like an extreme case but let's play with the thought that this is really happening...
+Let's imagine you are planning to leave human resources and start a career in Product Design.
+This may certainly sounds like an extreme case but for a second let's play with the thought that this is really happening...

 > "Millions of people have left their jobs in search of more fulfilling roles with greater flexibility – it’s been called the Great Reshuffle."
 [World Economic Forum](https://www.weforum.org/agenda/2022/02/great-reshuffle-jobs-market-resignation/)

-To begin with your transition into Product Design, UX Design seems a great place to start.
+To begin with your transition into Product Design, UX Design seems like a great place to start.

-*I overheard my friend saying that Product Designers always start as UX Designers and she is certainly a credible source, isn't she?).*
+*I overheard my friend Jill saying that Product Designers always starts as UX Designers and she is certainly a credible source, isn't she?*

 So now you have some more questions to answer...

 *What is UX Design exactly?
 And where should I begin my journey with that?*

 You google your questions and you realize that even though the field of UX Design is kind of new, but somehow it has already expanded into this vast place with myriad of opportunities.
-So you ask yourself even more questions.
+So you ask yourself even more questions...

 *Should I work on information architecture?
 Or should I do UI Design?
 Or maybe should I become a UX expert, working solely with analytics?*

 These are *some* of the questions you have to answer to *start* walking on your journey.
-And we still haven't even talked about the education you might need to kickstart your career, nor about your portfolio, nor even touched long term career planning.
+And we still haven't even talked about the education you might need to kickstart your career, nor about your portfolio, nor even touched long term career planning just to name a few emerging problems you will need to deal with.

 There has to be a better way to plan smartly one of the most important aspect of one's life: work.